 George Merrick is the founding father of the City Beautiful.
 In addition to the Mediterranean Revival style that is synonymous with Coral Gables, there are a few architectural gems that remain thanks to a lesser known project of Merrick’s – The Village Project.
 The Village Project was designed to create over 1,000 residences based on architecture from around the world.
 The idea was to provide a variety of architectural styles beyond the Mediterranean that had become the gold standard in Coral Gables.

 Unfortunately the hurricane of 1926 and the depression which followed destroyed Merrick’s hopes of completing the project.
-Yet, today 80 homes from The Village Project remain in the Chinese Village, the Dutch South African Village, the French Provincial Village, the French Country Village and the Florida Pioneer Village.
+Yet, today 80 homes from The Village Project remain in the Chinese Village, the Italian Village, the Dutch South African Village, the French Provincial Village, the French Country Village, the French City Village, and the Florida Pioneer/Colonial Village.

 Today I’m taking you to the Chinese Village.
 We will step inside 5125 Riviera Drive – an historic home and a Coral Gables icon that just hit the market for the first time in 32 years.